 As one client best sums it up in a letter to the ASP: “I will forever be grateful to this facility and the care that was given to my dog, Bill.
 Thank you for loving and caring for him while I couldn’t.”

-I think about my pets often, wondering where they ended up and hoping it was in a better place, and while I am thankful that I escaped with my life, I wish I would have had a program like this available to me so I could have also escaped with my pets.
+I think about my pets often, wondering where they ended up and hoping it was in a better place, and while I am thankful that I escaped with my life, I wish I had had a program like this available to me so I could have also escaped with my pets.

 Read more by Eden Strong: